danpilch/ansible-library/README.md

 # ansible-library
-ansible helper filters and modules
+ansible helper filters and modules that have been useful